bigdog765/rate-my-professors-wayne-state/README.md

 * If there are no results, they don't exist on https://www.ratemyprofessors.com/.
 * If the spelling differs, you can submit an issue [here](https://github.com/AdvaitPaliwal/rate-my-professors-wayne-state/issues).

-### Show your support
-* If you found this useful, please ⭐️ Star this repository.

 Have fun :)